oracle-samples/oracle-db-examples/java/jdbc/SpringBootSample/Readme.md

 * **Employee.java and AllTables.java**: These are the DAO classes represents the Model of the application.
 * **EmployeeDAOImpl.java and AllTablesDAOImpl.java**: These are the Data Access Object classes to access the data from the database.
 * **pom.xml**: Maven build script with all the necessary dependencies for the application to run.
+* **application.properties**: Contains all the database specific details such as database URL, database username, database password etc.,

 ## Directory Structure
 ```